Team-Swamp/conventions/README.md

 ### **Structs**

-The struct name is written in UpperCamelCase and everything inside the struct follows the usual code conventions.
+The struct name is written in PascalCasing and everything inside the struct follows the usual code conventions.
 ```cs
 public struct ExampleStruct
 {